 When someone uses crystal meth, there can often be obvious visible signs.
 Some of the immediate effects of meth use which can be seen by others include:

 - Dramatically Increased Energy

 - Repeatedly Performing Menial Tasks (cleaning, fidgeting, disassembling things, etc.)

 - Non-Stop Intense Talking (usually involving grand plans for the future)

 - Paranoid or Delusional Thinking

-- Increased Body Temperature / Sweating
+- Increased Body Temperature and Sweating

-Long Term Physical Effects of Meth Use
+Long-Term Effects of Meth Abuse

 - Increased Risk of Stroke or Heart Attack

 - Severe Dental Issues, commonly known as “Meth Mouth”